Philanthropy & Tikkun Olam

 Katz's contribution is to make that limit impossible to miss.

 He also made the politics of waste less abstract.
-A bottle is not only a bottle.
-It is a material, an economic object, a logistics problem, a corporate liability, and in some places a possible day of income.
+A bottle is a material, an economic object, a logistics problem, a corporate liability, and in some places a possible day of income.
 Once you see that, the usual clean-ocean rhetoric starts to look thin by itself.

 Why he matters